vitelabs/vuilder-docs/api/subscribe.md

 - [`subscribe_uninstallFilter`](#subscribe-uninstallfilter)
 - [`subscribe_getChangesByFilterId`](#subscribe-getchangesbyfilterid)

-* **Websocket API** subscribes to new events through websocket.
-After the websocket connection is established, newly generated events will be returned in callbacks.
+* **Websocket API** subscribes to new events through websocket connection.
+When new event is triggered, it will be automatically pushed to client through callbacks.
+Subscription will end once the connection is broken.

-> Note: Websocket API relies on "ws" or "wss" endpoint.
-It cannot be used for HTTP endpoint.
-The subscription will be cancelled if the websocket connection is closed or broken.
+> Note: Websocket API relies on "ws" or "wss" RPC endpoint.
+It cannot be used with HTTP.

 [`subscribe_subscribe`](#subscribe-subscribe) is Websocket API.
 It support for the following events:
 - [`newSnapshotBlock`](#newsnapshotblock)